-A unit of signaling speed equal to the number of discrete conditions or signal events per second.
-In asynchronous transmission, the unit of signaling speed corresponding to one unit interval per second; that is, if the duration of the unit interval is 20 milliseconds, the signaling speed is 50 baud.
+unit of signaling speed equal to discrete conditions number οf or second.
+In asynchronous events per unit of signaling speed transmission, the one unit interval corresponding to if the duration of that is, second; 20 milliseconds, interval is signaling speed is 50 baud.
 Baud is the same as "bits per second" only if each signal event represents exactly one bit.